 Northern Ireland GP contract 2025/26

-In the absence of a firm contractual offer from the Department of Health, we are now sharing the final outline of the proposed contract.
-Members and non-members will be asked to vote in a referendum to inform us as to whether they would accept or reject the offer as it stands.
+We have now received an offer from the Department of Health.
+Members and non-members are being asked asked to vote in a referendum to inform us as to whether they would accept or reject the offer.

 Location: Northern Ireland